GSK eyes prime FTSE 100 slot for standalone HIV drugs business

 Analysts at Jefferies said they valued the HIV and AIDS division at about 17 billion pounds ($27 billion).

-Announcing third-quarter results, Britain's biggest drugmaker said the new restructuring program would save 1 billion pounds in annual costs within three years, with half of that achieved by 2016.
+Announcing third-quarter results, Britain's biggest drugmaker said the new restructuring programme would save 1 billion pounds in annual costs within three years, with half of that achieved by 2016.

 GSK also put a floor under its dividend by pegging the 2015 payout to the same level as this year's 80 pence a share.